skyformat99/gost/README.md

 $ gost add foo /home/foobar/bar
 ```

  `gost` would ask you to give each path item a name when you add them into pathspace with `gost add`.
 In the example above, `foo` is just the name for the path `/home/foobar/foo `.
-With the name you can specify which path to use as GOPATH to run a go command.
+With the name you can specify which path to use as GOPATH  when running a go command with `gost`.
 The name should be unique in the pathspace.
 If you want to name a new path item with a name that has been used to name other path item which has exists when you run `gost add`, the old path item would be overwritten.

 **Note**: Before you add a path into pathspace, you should first make sure that the directory that the path represents exists. `gost` supports symbloic links well.